jlpteaching/ECS154B/syllabus/syllabus.md

 ### Regrade Requests

 Regrade requests must be made within one week of the return of the assignment or test.
-Regrade requests should be made in person in office hours or by appointment.
+Regrade requests should be made in person, in office hours or by appointment.

 ### Accommodations

 The exam schedule is available on the [schedule]().
 Per [official UC Davis policy](http://catalog.ucdavis.edu/academicinfo/exams.html), if you have an accommodation request from the [Student Disability Center](https://sdc.ucdavis.edu/), or have any conflicts with exam times for religious observances, you must notify me **by the fourth class, January 14, 2018**.

 Academic Misconduct
 -------------------

 Academic misconduct is a serious issue.
 You can find the official UC Davis policy on the [Office of Student Support and Judicial Affairs](http://sja.ucdavis.edu/) website.

 You are expected to *cite all of the work you reference*.
 Any ideas that are not specifically yours or generally known (e.g., caches hold data) should have a citation.
 When in doubt, cite.

 Any violations of this policy will result in reporting the violating student(s) to the Office of Student Support and Judicial Affairs.
 This can result in a 0 on the assignment or an F in the class.

-Student support
+Student Support
 ---------------

 As a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug problems, feeling down, difficulty concentrating and/or lack of motivation.
 These mental health concerns or stressful events may lead to diminished academic performance or reduce a student’s ability to participate in daily activities.
-The UC Davis is committed to advancing the mental health and well-being of its students.
+UC Davis is committed to advancing the mental health and well-being of its students.
 If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
-You can learn more about the broad range of confidential mental health services available on campus via https://shcs.ucdavis.edu/.
+You can learn more about the broad range of confidential mental health services available on campus via [Student Health and Counseling Services](https://shcs.ucdavis.edu/).

 You can also contact me during office hours, via email, or by making a separate office hour appointment: [jlowepower@ucdavis.edu](mailto:jlowepower@ucdavis.edu).